-entarily and the lens will d out of the camera (page 25).
-To turn on power and enter the PLAY mode Press [▶] (PLAY). • The back lamp will light green momentarily and an image curren stored in camera memory will appear on the monitor screen (pa 28). and enter the back lamp will light green entarily and an image currently d in camera memory will
+To turn on power and enter the REC mode Press [ON/OFF] (Power) or [ To turn on power and enter the PLAY mode Press [[] (PLAY). • The back lamp will light green momentarily and an image currently stored in camera memory will appear on the monitor screen (page 30).
+Take care to ensure that nothing is restricting or

 - Take care to ensure that nothing is restricting or coming into contact with the lens as it extends.
-Holding the lens with your hand so it cannot extend creates the risk of malfunction. - Pressing [E] (PLAY) while in the REC mode switches to the PLAY mode.
-The lens retracts about 10 seconds after switching modes. - The Sleep function or Auto Power Off (pages 139, 140) will turn off power automatically if you do not perform any operation for a preset amount of time.
+Holding the lens with your hand so it cannot extend creates the risk of malfunction. - Pressing [] (PLAY) while in the REC mode switches to the PLAY mode.
+The lens retracts about 10 seconds after switching modes. - The Sleep function or Auto Power Off (pages 142, 143) will turn off power automatically if you do not perform any operation for a preset amount of time. - While "On" is selected for the "Quick Mode" setting, pressing the shutter button will turn on the camera so you can shoot a photo.
+After a few seconds, the camera will turn off again (page 137).
+If you turn on the camera using a procedure other than Quick Mode, the camera will not shut off a few seconds after you shoot an image.